businessman engaging with a co-worker

 2. Staying in good standing can save money

 If a business entity doesn’t maintain good standing, the state will likely make an involuntary adverse status change for the company, labeling it, on its public records, as delinquent, void, suspended or dissolved, depending on the state and the nature of the compliance issue.
 Returning a corporation or LLC to good standing requires the payment of fees, interest, and penalties.
-And if it has been administratively dissolved or revoked there are additional reinstatement fees.
+And if a business entity has been administratively dissolved or revoked there are additional reinstatement fees.

 Continued non-compliance can also cost your company its name.
 For example, another company may be able to form under the name of an administratively dissolved corporation or LLC.
-And in order for that corporation or LLC to be reinstated, it will have to pick a new name – which can create a major expense in changing all of the products, marketing materials, etc. that have the old name on it.
+And in order for that corporation or LLC to be reinstated, it will have to pick a new name — which can create a major expense in changing all of the products, marketing materials, documents, and accounts that have the old name on it.
 In other words, the cost of fixing these mistakes can add up.
 Therefore, keeping your LLC or corporation in good standing helps your business save money.

 CT Tip: Choosing the right registered agent can be helpful in keeping up with your LLC or corporate compliance responsibilities.